sy2002/QNICE-FPGA/doc/best-practices.md

 working in hardware by having a look at [doc/int-device.md](int-device.md).

 * End your ISR with `RTI`.
 * Most important best practice: Be careful, be paranoid.
-ISRs "must not change anything" since they might happen at any time and "everywhere".
+ISRs "must not change anything" since the interrupt might happen at any time and "everywhere".
 So make sure that when your ISRs ends the **CPU registers R0 to R12** as well as the **registers of all devices you used** are untouched.
 * Be sensible about the run-time of the ISR.
 Be aware of the performance impact that it might have to the system.
 * Don't worry about flags or the status register `SR`, the stack pointer `SP`